FDiot/code_tympan3/doc/architecture.rst

 Solvers
 ```````
-It makes a dedicated data model for the solver part (see class AcousticProblemModel), i.e. create elementary objects
+It makes a dedicated data model for the solver part (see class `tympan::AcousticProblemModel <../doxygen/html/classtympan_1_1AcousticProblemModel.html>`_), i.e. create elementary objects
 (as opposed to business objects) such as acoustic sources and receptors, triangles related to a material, spectrums, etc.
 in order to define a model that can be used by any solver.